-It’s November.
+It’s almost time for the holidays!
+It's December.
 It’s dark outside.
 It’s cold and rainy.
-The kids are running around the house, stuck inside.
+The kids are out of school, running around the house, stuck inside.
 Do you ever find yourself wondering…what are we going to do to keep these kids happy and calm them down a bit?

-Here are a few easy steps to make bathtime fun and add a little bit of learning!
+Here are a few easy steps to make bath-time fun and add a little bit of learning and making!

-We’re going to make a little ball of felt – any color you choose.
-Practicing this activity with my own kids and my own passion to teach young kids about materials in a fun and meaningful way, inspired a children’s book that I wrote/illustrated, available for purchase on etsy.
+We’re going to make a little ball of wool felt – any color you choose.
+Practicing this activity with my own kids and my own passion to teach young kids about materials in a fun and meaningful way, inspired a series of children’s book that I wrote/illustrated about a little guy who is made of wool, his name is Woollard.
+The books are available for purchase on Amazon.

 KJ: Hey, kids…time to take a bath.